crvUSD — Asset Risk Assessment (Full)

 | YieldBasis credit line | Dominant source since Sep 2025 | $1B ceiling from ControllerFactory.
 YB factory (0x370a...) receives pre-minted crvUSD, deploys it into BTC/crvUSD Curve pools as users deposit BTC.
 Pre-minted balance includes idle buffer — actual deployment depends on BTC deposits. |

-| PegKeepers | Peg defense | 4+ keepers mint crvUSD into stable pools (crvUSD/USDC, crvUSD/USDT, crvUSD/USDM, crvUSD/frxUSD, crvUSD/GHO, etc.) when price > $1, burn when price < $1.
-Debt fluctuates constantly.
+| PegKeepers | Peg defense | Multiple keepers mint crvUSD into stable pools (active set with material reserves: crvUSD/USDC, crvUSD/USDT, crvUSD/frxUSD, pyUSD/crvUSD, GHO/crvUSD) when price > $1, burn when price < $1.
+Debt currently concentrated in the USDT keeper.
 Protocol-owned, not collateral-backed. |

 | CurveLendOperator | DAO-minted lending liquidity (Oct 2025) | Governance-approved operator (0x21862...eCD) receives debt ceiling from ControllerFactory and mints fresh crvUSD into specific LlamaLend vaults as protocol-owned liquidity.
 Currently small (5M ceiling for sreUSD market).
 Tracks mintedAmount.
 Precedent-setting — the DAO can create new operators to mint into any LlamaLend market. |